 View Local, Network, or EA Pipeline Files

-Easily manage repositories of BAM files, whether they are on local hard drives or network attached storage with an integrated download manager that can be used to create local copies of cloud-based public or private data files.
+Easily manage repositories of BAM and VCF files, whether they are on local hard drives or network attached storage with an integrated download manager that can be used to create local copies of cloud-based public or private data files.